ros-navigation/docs.nav2.org/build_instructions/build_docs/build_troubleshooting_guide.rst

 * Make sure to run rosdep for the correct ROS 2 distribution.
   ``rosdep install -y -r -q --from-paths src --ignore-src --rosdistro <ros2-distro>``

-* Make sure that the ``setup.bash`` is sourced in the ROS 2 installation or ROS 2 master build workspace, if applicable.
+* Make sure that the ``setup.bash`` is sourced in the ROS 2 installation or ROS 2 main build workspace, if applicable.
 Check if you can run talker and listener nodes.

 * Make sure that the ``setup.bash`` in ``nav2_depend_ws/install`` is sourced.